Pinnh/Python3-MultiWii/README.md

 # pyMultiWii

-Handles the MultiWii Serial Protocol to send/receive data from boards.
+Handles the MultiWii Serial Protocol（MSP 1.x） to send/receive data from boards.

 This is a text based / console, no GUI, it works reading data from the multicopter and/or sending commands from a computer via a serial modem.
 I use this module for doing different request to my multicopters in order to control them wirelessly via a raspberry pie.